HugoBlox/theme-academic-cv/content/post/journaling/index.md

 alias jyy='jrnl_create_or_edit (date +\'%Y-1-1\')'
 ```

-The `jrnl_create_or_edit` function cheks if there is an entry for a given date, creating it based on the template file if it doesn't exist.
+The `jrnl_create_or_edit` function checks if there is an entry for a given date, creating it based on the template file if it doesn't exist.
 It then opens that day for edition.

 ```markdown
 day++